Weather radar: Multiple reflections

-Solutions for now and the future
+Solutions and future solutions

 Filtering

-These two images show what can be presently achieved to clean up radar data.
-The output on the left is made with the raw returns and it is difficult to spot the real weather.
-Since rain and snow clouds are usually moving, one can use the Doppler velocities to eliminate a good part of the clutter (ground echoes, reflections from buildings seen as urban spikes, anomalous propagation).
-The image on the right has been filtered using this property.
+These two images show what can be achieved to clean up radar data.
+On the first image made from the raw returns, it is difficult to distinguish the real weather.
+Since rain and snow clouds are usually moving, Doppler velocities can be used to eliminate a good part of the clutter (ground echoes, reflections from buildings seen as urban spikes, anomalous propagation).
+The other image has been filtered using this property.

-However, not all non-meteorological targets remain still (birds, insects, dust).
+However, not all non-meteorological targets remain stationary (birds, insects, dust).
 Others, like the bright band, depend on the structure of the precipitation.
 Polarization offers a direct typing of the echoes which could be used to filter more false data or produce separate images for specialized purposes, such as clutter, birds, etc. subsets.

+In recent years, fuzzy logic-based techniques have emerged as an alternative for clutter mitigation.
+Automated methods for processing 2D reflectivity data to identify ground clutter based on typical clutter properties like stationarity of echoes, narrow spectrum width, and limited vertical extent were extensively used.
+Texture-based algorithms based on the horizontal variation of reflectivity to generate a probabilistic clutter map which assigns a likelihood of clutter to each radar pixel, can be used to capture persistent clutter.

 Mesonet

 Another question is the resolution.
-As mentioned previously, radar data are an average of the scanned volume by the beam.
+As mentioned, radar data are an average of the scanned volume by the beam.
 Resolution can be improved by larger antenna or denser networks.
 A program by the Center for Collaborative Adaptive Sensing of the Atmosphere (CASA) aims to supplement the regular NEXRAD (a network in the United States) using many low cost X-band (3 cm) weather radar mounted on cellular telephone towers.
 These radars will subdivide the large area of the NEXRAD into smaller domains to look at altitudes below its lowest angle.
-These will give details not currently available.
+These will give details not otherwise available.

 Using 3 cm radars, the antenna of each radar is small (about 1 meter diameter) but the resolution is similar at short distance to that of NEXRAD.
 The attenuation is significant due to the wavelength used but each point in the coverage area is seen by many radars, each viewing from a different direction and compensating for data lost from others.